benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 to perform binary classification of the users (platform abusers and general good guy users).
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.

-We first need to load the Twitch dataset.
+We first need to load the Twitch UK dataset.
 We will use the user friendship graph and the abusive user target vector.
 These are returned as a ``NetworkX`` graph and ``numpy`` array respectively.

 .. code-block:: python